bparanj/crystal/electronics/zettel/passive-component.md

 c) Perform the division: $I \approx 0.0152 \text{ A}$ or 15.2 mA
 d) The resistor limits the current to approximately 15.2 milliamperes.

 PENDING

-This experiment is already done.
-If so, move this to the experiment and merge.

-3. How do capacitors operate as passive components?

-Capacitors store electrical energy in an electric field between two conductive plates separated by a dielectric material.
-They block DC current while allowing AC current to flow, with their capacitance measured in farads (F).

-A capacitor resembles a rubber membrane in a pipe.
-It flexes to absorb pressure changes (storing energy) but doesn't allow continuous flow, similar to how a capacitor stores charge but blocks DC current.

-To observe capacitor behavior:

-a) Set up a circuit with a 9V battery, a 1000μF capacitor, and an LED.
-b) Connect the capacitor to the battery briefly (a few seconds) to charge it.
-c) Disconnect the battery and connect the LED to the capacitor.
-d) Observe the LED light up and gradually dim as the capacitor discharges.
-e) This demonstrates the capacitor's ability to store and release energy without generating it.

-PENDING

 Is this experiment already in experiments folder.
 If so, merge this section: